return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_vblank_c.rst

     :param unsigned int pipe:
         index of CRTC whose vblank timestamp to retrieve

-    :param struct timeval \*tvblank:
+    :param ktime_t \*tvblank:
-        Pointer to target struct timeval which should receive the timestamp
+        Pointer to target time which should receive the timestamp

     :param bool in_vblank_irq:
         True when called from \ :c:func:`drm_crtc_handle_vblank`\ .
 Some drivers